-A marijuana detox is an important first step towards recovery.
+A marijuana detox is an important first step towards recovery while taking assistance from drug detox.
 While the process of withdrawal can be painful and uncomfortable, it is usually relatively easy and safe to complete.
 It is also necessary to know that the symptoms will subside after a few days and may be temporary.
-This is why it is important to find the best program that will provide you with the support and resources you need to succeed.
+This is why it is important to find the best program that will provide you with the support and resources you need to succeed with drug detox.

 There are many different types of detox programs available.
 Most of these programs are safe for the addict, although some have serious risks.
 SVR is also offering.
 These are but not limited to:

 The most important thing is to find a program that offers the support you need.
 It should be safe for you as long as you’re comfortable and safe.
 It is crucial to talk to a professional about the type of treatment you should undergo.
 A medically assisted detox is the best option for those with severe addictions.